Ectopic pregnancy

 - your pregnancy hormone (hCG) level is low and going down

-During watch and wait treatment, you should go to the nearest emergency department or call triple zero (000) for an ambulance if you develop symptoms such as:
+You should go to the nearest emergency department or call triple zero (000) for an ambulance if you get symptoms such as:

 - abdominal pain